-In this section we explore some of the consequences of kinetic mixing, namely, the coupling to the Weyl tensor, the stability in the presence of matter, and the possibility of screening modifications of gravity by kinetic mixing.
-The discussion will present results both for general quartic theories and their simpler DBI-like counterparts.
+In this section we explore some of the consequences of kinetic mixing, namely the coupling to the Weyl tensor, the stability in the pressence of matter and the possibility of screening modifications of gravity by kinetic mixing.
+The discussion will present both results for general quartic theories and their simpler DBI-like counterparts.